Congreso youth compelled to be changemakers

 SAN ANTONIO - As Jen Hatmaker described her own journey into becoming passionate about justice issues to attendees at the Micah 6:8 Conference, she detailed an experience of brokenness where she and her husband left their boots at the altar of a church, to be given to homeless people, and walked with barefeet to their car on a cold Easter night.
 It was a transformational moment which shaped their walk with God and people from that point forward.

-The keynote speaker for the inaugural conference, hosted by the Texas Baptist/p>... [continue]
+The keynote speaker for the inaugural conference, hosted by the Texas Baptist Christian Life Commission, Hatmaker shared over two days about her experiences advocating for the needs of... [continue]

 Running with endurance in South Africa